 Reduce the potential indoor aerogenic contamination risk.
 This means: limiting the number of pathogenic (infectious) virus particles in the air.

 Evaporation affects the size and weight of airborne particles, which in turn affects the distance particles and droplets can travel.
 Respiratory particles and droplets begin to evaporate as soon as they are emitted.
 If evaporation occurs rapidly, a droplet can cover a greater distance.
 If evaporation is slow, a droplet will precipitate faster, dependent on its starting size and weight.
-Relative humidity can have a significant effect on the distance larger particles, between 5 and 40 µm at emission in diameter, can travel.
-Exhaled particles can reduce in size by about 30% of their original size due to evaporation.19 Airflow is also critical for the distances these particles can travel.
-Smaller particles, in particular, can travel longer distances, given sufficient airflow.10,20–22
+Relative humidity can have a significant effect on the distance larger particles, between 5 and 40µm at emission in diameter, can travel.
+Exhaled particles can reduce in size by about 30% of their original size due to evaporation.35

-CO2 concentration also appears to have an effect.29 The infectivity of the SARS-CoV-2 virus increases with higher acidity (lower pH) of the virus-carrying aerosols or IRPs (Infectious Respiratory Particles)30.
+Ambient temperature, UV radiation, relative humidity, and CO2 concentration influence the viral stability of the SARS-CoV-2 virus.
+Once outside the body, the infectivity of SARS-CoV-2 slowly reduces, with certain factors possibly accelerating this process.
+It has been demonstrated under laboratory conditions that high temperatures and/or UV-radiation can contribute to faster inactivation of the virus in aerosols and on surfaces.36–39 Relative humidity may also have some influence on viral stability, with extreme values (both high and low) possibly causing less inactivation than moderate values.40,41 CO2 concentration also appears to have an effect.42 The infectivity of the SARS-CoV-2 virus increases with higher acidity (lower pH) of the virus-carrying aerosols or IRPs (Infectious Respiratory Particles)43.
 High concentrations of CO2 in the air inhibit the evaporation of bicarbonates from the IRPs, maintaining a higher acidity and consequently a higher infectivity of the virus.
 In other words, the lower the CO2 concentration in the air, the faster inactivation occurs.
-This effect seems to be even stronger than that observed with changes in relative humidity.29
+This effect seems to be even stronger than that observed with changes in relative humidity.42

 Literature